 • You can reap the benefits of compounding interest.

-• The annual cap for after-tax contributions is $110,000, and you might be able to use the bring-forward rule to contribute up to $330,000 in a single year.
+• For 2023/24 the annual cap for after-tax contributions is $110,000 (as opposed to $27,500 for pre-tax contributions), and you can use the bring-forward rule to contribute up to $330,000 in a single year.

 • You could qualify for benefits such as the government co-contribution or the spouse contributions offset.